 Evaluate available resources and additional resource commitment necessary to achieve Goals and Outcomes of the Agreement and adjust resource allocation and prioritization as needed to achieve the Agreement’s Goals and Outcomes.

-Create, commission, and dissolve GTs, Workgroups, steering committees, and Action Teams as needed to ensure effective implementation and oversight of Management Strategies and designate GT Chairs.
+Create, commission, and dissolve GTs, Workgroups, steering committees, and Action Teams as needed to ensure effective implementation and oversight of Management Strategies.

+Appoint Signatory representatives for each GT and designate and approve leadership positions of GTs and other positions specified herein.

 Solicit and consider the counsel and actionable advice of Advisory Committees, GTs, and Program Support groups.

-Direct Goal Teams and/or Program Support groups to develop and implement a method for creating, approving, and revising work products developed and published under CBP branding for the purposes of informing and guiding the CBP partnership.
+Direct GTs and/or Program Support groups to develop and implement a method for creating, approving, and revising work products developed and published under CBP branding for the purposes of informing and guiding the CBP partnership.

 Approve Management Strategies.